martindsouza/talkapex/source/_posts/2014/2014-03-31-running-custom-code-for-tabular-forms.md

 alias:
 ---

-_**Note: **An updated version of this article is now&nbsp;available&nbsp;which covers how to [run custom code for a manual Tabular Form in APEX 5](http://www.talkapex.com/2015/09/custom-code-for-tabular-forms-part-1.html).
+_**Note: **An updated version of this article is now available which covers how to [run custom code for a manual Tabular Form in APEX 5](http://www.talkapex.com/2015/09/custom-code-for-tabular-forms-part-1.html).
 There is also a new article which covers [how to modify data from multiple tables in the same Tabular Form](http://www.talkapex.com/2015/09/custom-code-for-tabular-forms-part-2.html)._

 One of my biggest pet peeves with Tabular Forms in APEX is that it would only run basic (Insert, Update, Delete) DML functions against a table.
 This works really well for basic situations but more often than not data must be processed by a procedure to handle all the business logic.
 For this reason, I've avoided Tabular Forms for a very long time.